epranka/f11-app/README.md

 To hide the instructions box, just click on it.
 To go back, press ESC on your keyboard or move the mouse to the right top corner of your screen.

-I hope you will find it useful for you 😊
+I hope you will find it useful for you 😊 Give me a :star: above if you liked it :heart:

 Have ideas on how to improve it?
 Feel free to share it on the [GitHub Issues](https://github.com/epranka/f11-app/issues).